kiddjsh/github.io/README.md

   - For Best Results Please Use Latest Version of Internet Explorer

 # My Contact Form
 Currently in PROTOTYPE.
+Uses an email validation to ensure the symbol @ is used.
 Uses the PHP mail() function to send emails.
 With the PHP mail() function, emails are sent directly to my web server, to an email account that was created within cPanel, hosted on my server, that uses a local mail exchanger.

 # Known Issues
  - There is a known issue with the hamburger menu__menu box closeNav() where it doesn't close properly during onClick() when using Firefox